Survey Translation Workflows for Qualtrics, Decipher, and Alchemer

 If this is your first time looking into market research translation, then you’re in luck!
-It’s very likely that your chosen survey platform already has a way to handle translation.
+It’s very likely that your chosen survey platform already has a way to handle translation and localization.
 Most platforms allow you to translate surveys and send language-specific links to respondents—if you already know their language preferences—and allow respondents to adjust the language via drop-down menus.
-There’s some variation in how each platform handles translations, but most platforms all fit into the same general translation process framework.
-Because we’ve already discussed Confirmit survey translations in another blog, we’re going to focus here on three other survey platforms: Qualtrics, FocusVision Decipher, and Survey Gizmo.
+There’s some variation in how each platform handles translations, but most platforms all fit into the same general survey translation process framework.

 Qualtrics Market Research Translation

-The export from Qualtrics will include both the source English, and a place to insert the translation for each language.
+The export from Qualtrics will include both the source language and a place to insert the translation for each language.
 The Qualtrics export file includes a section with the source language and a corresponding section for the translation.
-After your survey has been translated, your translators will send you the survey.
+Then, after your survey has been translated, your translators will send you the survey.
 All you need to do then is import it back into Qualtrics’ translation interface, and your survey is ready to go.

 FocusVision Decipher Market Research Translation